 Warm Irish Soda Bread served with delicious bowls of Vegan Irish Stew.
 One of our favourite budget-friendly but very wholesome easy family meals.

-Here are a few of our favourite Irish recipes that pair so well with home-baked wholemeal Irish soda bread.
-We love this staple soup Old-Fashioned Irish Potato Soup which makes good use of a bag of cheap potatoes, and this Irish Leek and Oatmeal Broth which is the perfect soup for those days when your feeling under-the-weather, and for heartier meals we love the classic Vegan Irish Stew and the less well-known but fun and rustically tasty - Vegan Irish Corned 'beef' and Cabbage Stew.
+Here are a few of our favourite Irish recipes that pair so well with home-baked wholemeal Irish soda bread - Our family particularly loves this easy staple soup Old-Fashioned Irish Potato Soup which makes good use of a bag of cheap potatoes, and this Irish Leek and Oatmeal Broth which is the perfect soup for those days when your feeling under-the-weather, and for heartier meals we love the classic Vegan Irish Stew and this less well-known but fun stew- Vegan Irish Corned 'beef' and Cabbage Stew.

 Looking for a plain soda bread?
-It may not be Irish but our vegan version of the delicious Australian Damper Bread is similar to a plain Irish soda bread and is also a no-knead, no-rise, no-yeast quick bread.
+It may not be Irish but our vegan version of the delicious Australian Damper Bread is similar to a plain Irish soda bread and is also a no-knead, no-rise, no-yeast quick bread recipe.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***